How To Write A Press Release Email in 2025

 TravelMath operates in the travel vertical.

-The company wanted to create content that was related to travel but appealed to a broader audience – so that they could target high authority media sites.
+The company wanted to create travel-related content that appealed to a broader audience so that it could target high–authority media sites.

-For this campaign, TravelMath along with Fractl created an infographic that compared relative speeds of superheroes and starships when undertaking interplanetary travel.
+For this campaign, TravelMath and Fractl created an infographic comparing the relative speeds of superheroes and starships when undertaking interplanetary travel.

-The goal was to appeal to pop culture and sci-fi fans while remaining relevant to the industry of travel.
+The goal was to appeal to pop culture and sci-fi fans while remaining relevant to the travel industry.
 This campaign helped them secure coverage in big sites like Yahoo!
 News, Space.com, and Fast Company.

-The press release email above is a fictional example email that Travelmath may have sent to journalists to pitch the infographic.
+The press release email above is an example email that Travelmath may have sent to journalists to pitch the infographic.

 Now let’s break down each part of this press release email.

-This will give you a better idea of why they’re important and how to tackle each part.
+This will give you an idea of why they’re important and how to tackle each part.

 1. Subject Line